binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 G> In case target runs virus with standard privileges, you need to run:
 G> `PS C:\Source\PowerSploit\Persistence>$UserOptions = New-UserPersistenceOption -ScheduledTask -Hourly` G>
-G> This next command is responsible for creating the script ([`Persistence.ps1`](#Persistence-ps1)), and its encoded form ([`EncodedPersistentScript.ps1`](#EncodedPersistentScript-ps1)), that when downloaded from the attackers hosting location and invoked atomically by the `doc.chm` that `nishang` creates for us below, persists the contents of [`persistentFetchRunPayload.ps1`](#persistentFetchRunPayload-ps1) in its encoded form into the targets PowerShell profile.
-If the target is running as administrator when they open the `doc.chm`, the contents of the `persistentFetchRunPayload.ps1` in its encoded form will be written to `%windir%\system32\Windows­PowerShell\v1.0\profile.ps1`, and an hourly scheduled task set to run `PowerShell.exe` as `System`.
-If the target is running as a low privileged user when they open the `doc.chm`, the contents of the `persistentFetchRunPayload.ps1` in its encoded form will be written to `%UserProfile%\Documents\Windows­PowerShell\profile.ps1`, and an hourly scheduled task set to run `PowerShell.exe` as the user.
+G> This next command creates the script ([`Persistence.ps1`](#Persistence-ps1)), and its encoded form ([`EncodedPersistentScript.ps1`](#EncodedPersistentScript-ps1)) that, when downloaded from the attacker's hosting location and invoked atomically by the `doc.chm` created by `nishang` below, persists the contents of [`persistentFetchRunPayload.ps1`](#persistentFetchRunPayload-ps1) in its encoded form into the target's PowerShell profile.
+If the target is running as administrator when they open `doc.chm`, the contents of the `persistentFetchRunPayload.ps1` in its encoded form will be written to `%windir%\system32\Windows­PowerShell\v1.0\profile.ps1`, and an hourly scheduled task set to run `PowerShell.exe` as `System` will be created.
+If the target is running as a low privileged user when they open `doc.chm`, the contents of the `persistentFetchRunPayload.ps1` in its encoded form will be written to `%UserProfile%\Documents\Windows­PowerShell\profile.ps1`, and an hourly scheduled task will be set to run `PowerShell.exe` as the user.
 When `PowerShell.exe` runs, it implicitly runs what ever is in your `profile.ps1`
 G> `PS C:\Source\PowerSploit\Persistence>Add-Persistence -FilePath C:\Users\kim\Desktop\persistentFetchRunPayload.ps1 -ElevatedPersistenceOption $ElevatedOptions -UserPersistenceOption $UserOptions -Verbose -PassThru | Out-EncodedCommand | Out-File .\EncodedPersistentScript.ps1`
 G>
 G> Just as in the [PowerShell Exploitation via Office Documents](#vps-identify-risks-powershell-exploitation-via-office-documents-co-nishang) above, the `persistentFetchRunPayload.ps1` is used.
-G> This same script was used/embedded in the "PowerShell Exploitation with Psmsf" c virus [`download-payload-execute`](#download-psmsf-payload-execute) we created above.
+G> This same script was used/embedded in the "PowerShell Exploitation with Psmsf" C virus [`download-payload-execute`](#download-psmsf-payload-execute) we created above.
 G>
 G> `Persistence.ps1` looks like the following: